dnakaj/light-bikes/Tron/README.txt

         --> Wrote base code to take keyboard input and convert it into a string (for getting the player's name)
     - Kabir:
         * Tron.pde
-        --> Added methods to spawn PowerUps/Walls on the grid
+        --> Added methods to spawn PowerUps/Walls on the grid and implement sound effects
         * Player.pde
         --> Wrote almost all of the player-related methods (except for the two methods I wrote) including getting the player to track all locations where the cycle had been, a method to pickup the powerups
         * PowerUp.pde
         --> Spawns a powerup on the grid and draws it as an image.
 Provides a speed boost to the player when picked up
+        * SoundFX.pde
+        —-> Has methods that play and stop in game sound at various times
     - Josh:
         * Tron.pde
         --> Methods to draw the main menu screen / cycle through screens for picking color/name/starting game